 Santa Clara collects $5.3 million per year in base-rent from Cedar Fair.
 Meanwhile Cedar Fair “reached a long-term agreement with the San Francisco 49ers related to the construction of the stadium and parking for NFL and other stadium-related events for the life of the new stadium.”
 Which would pay the $5.3 million per year rent to Santa Clara.
 Back to the rides Several park improvements such as a repaint of Carousel Columbia, Demon and Flight Deck.
 ADA improvements including an elevator lift entrance for Loggers Run and Vortex.
 Also, The Grizzly was retracked.

 Gold Striker was the park's eighth roller coaster which opened to the public on May 31, 2013.
-Its 174-foot-long (53 m) tunnel is the longest in the world to be featured on the first drop which stands at 108ft, and it was marketed as the "tallest and fastest 53mph wooden coaster in Northern California" Originally, California's Great America planned to build Gold Striker for the 2009 season, but issues led to the project's cancellation On January 30, 2013, one of the milestones took place as the ride's lift hill was topped off.
+Its 174-foot-long (53 m) tunnel is the longest in the world to be featured on the first drop which stands at 108ft, and it was marketed as the "tallest and fastest (53mph) wooden coaster in Northern California" Originally, California's Great America planned to build Gold Striker for the 2009 season, but issues led to the project's cancellation On January 30, 2013, one of the milestones took place as the ride's lift hill was topped off.
 On February 20, 2013, California's Great America announced the first drop will be fully enclosed setting the record for world's longest initial drop tunnel on a wooden coaster.
 On March 6, the park announced they would be holding a first rider auction for Gold Striker.
 The park was auctioning off the first six trains through April 28.
 Members of the general public were able to take some early rides in from April 30, 2013 during a promotional shoot the park was doing.
-Gold Striker opened on May 31, 2013 and had an official opening ceremony the next day

 Planet Snoopy takes over the former KidZville section of the park.
-And Halloween Haunt expansion again in 2015
+And Halloween Haunt expansion again.

 A 4D holographic attraction themed to BioWare's Mass Effect video game in newly renovated Action Theater for the 2016 season, Riders will sit in motion-based seating with high-tech sound and 3D glasses while a live performer curates the quest to save the galaxy from other civilizations.
 Winterfest debuts.
 Halloween Haunt expansion

-2017 saw a big upgrade to a old 1991 coaster Vortex the stand up coaster was upgraded to a floorless coaster repainted and renamed Patriot.
+A big upgrade to a old 1991 coaster Vortex the stand up coaster was upgraded to a floor less coaster repainted and renamed Patriot.